szczyglis-dev/py-gpt/README.md

 - Themes support.
 - Real-time code syntax highlighting.
 - Built-in token usage calculation.
-- Possesses the potential to support future OpenAI models.
 - **Open source**; source code is available on `GitHub`.
 - Utilizes the user's own API key.
 - and many more.